mafrego/docs-oshwapp/README.md

 ### Add the administrator role

-Since by default all users are registered with the "assembler" role, if you want to register yourself as "admin" you have to change the role manually on the file `oshwapp/server/src/controllers/AuthenticationController.js` at line 12.
+Since by default all users are registered with the "assembler" role, if you want to register yourself as "admin" you have to change the role manually.

 There are two ways to do that, first option:
+- Go to the file `oshwapp/server/src/controllers/AuthenticationController.js`.
-- Substitute the line `const roles = ["assembler"]` with the line `const roles = ["admin"]`.
+- At line 12 substitute the line `const roles = ["assembler"]` with the line `const roles = ["admin"]`.
 - Save and then register yourself in the application.
 - Once you get your account registered with "admin" role (you can check it in the application profile or directly in the Neo4j browser), change again the role in `AuthenticationController.js` file to `const roles = ["assembler"]`.